 The University of Colorado Boulder supports the academic goals and success of all current and prospective students.
 Recognizing that ASSET and DACA students and employees, and those who work and study alongside them, may need further guidance, the university offers this website as a resource for the entire campus community.

-Free DACA Renewal Clinic Scheduled for Jan.
-26
+Free DACA Renewal Assistance

+The Criminal/Immigration Defense Clinic will work primarily with undocumented college students enrolled at universities and community colleges across the state of Colorado.
+Law students provide assistance with DACA renewals.
 Due to a federal court order, the U.S. Citizenship and Immigration Services (USCIS) has resumed accepting requests to renew deferred action under DACA.

 Until further notice, the DACA policy will operate on the terms that were in place before it was rescinded on Sept 5, 2017.
 Students and staff who did not qualify to renew their DACA status under the last deadline can now submit renewal applications.
 Colorado Law Immigration Clinics will be able to help affected students and staff renew DACA applications and work authorizations, and provide grant funding to help pay for related fees.